cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 If a ZeroMQ client is implemented, it should start a `request` based socket (as the proxy server starts the matching `response` socket)

+If an HTTP client is implemented, it should make `POST` requests to the socket URL endpoint.

 In all the protocols, the format of the request body is a json with this structure:
 {% highlight json %}
 {